manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex1_AttackSim_Phishing_attack.md

 23. If you take too long to complete this process, the **Enter password** window will appear with a message indicating you took too long to complete the sign in process, so you will be timed-out.
 If this occurs, you must sign in again with Holly's password of **Pa55w.rd**.
 Another verification code will be texted to your phone, so enter it in the **Enter code** screen that appears and select **Verify**.

-24. The **Office 365 Security and Compliance center** should now be displayed in your browser.
+24. The **Office 365 Security and Compliance** center should now be displayed in your browser.
 You will resume from here in the next task when you launch a spear phishing attack using the Attack Simulator.
 Leave this tab open in your browser.

-23. You have now configured MFA, you have signed into the **Security and Compliance center** using MFA, and you are ready to run the Attack Simulator.
+23. You have now configured MFA, you have signed into the **Office 365Security and Compliance** center using MFA, and you are ready to run the Attack Simulator.
 Leave everything as is in your VM and proceed to the next task.

 ### Task 2: Configure and launch a Spear Phishing attack